hugoalh/scan-virus-ghaction/README.md

 - **`GPGSignatureTrustLevel`:** `<RegEx>`
 - **`Notes`:** `<RegEx>`
 - **`ParentHashes`:** `<RegEx>`
-  - For multiple parent hashes, match any parent hashes will cause ignore this commit.
+  - For multiple parent hashes in a commit, match any parent hash will cause ignore this commit.
 - **`ReflogIdentityEmail`:** `<RegEx>`
 - **`ReflogIdentityName`:** `<RegEx>`
 - **`ReflogSelector`:** `<RegEx>`